 There is no mobile reception or internet availability at the Cobourg camp.
 You may get some reception at Gunbalanya, but only if you’re with Telstra.
 We recommend flinging your phone into a bag and forgetting about it.

 If you like a drink at the end of a hard day’s holidaying, you’ll need to pack one.
 The Venture North tariff is ‘all-inclusive’ (permits, food, petrol, accommodation, etc)… but no alcohol.
 There is one small bottle-shop to be stopped at along the way but prices are higher than normal and the selection is limited.
 Pre-purchase in Darwin.

 Bird watching: One third of all Australian bird species are found at Top End, and Cobourg is of particular significance; home to the first wetland in the world to be recognised for its global significance in the route of migratory birds.
 Some of the species we encountered were: the black-faced cuckoo, black-necked stork (‘Jabiru’), plumed whistling duck, red-tailed black cockatoo, royal spoonbill, eastern curlew, sooty oystercatcher, pied oystercatcher, straw necked ibis, Australian white ibis, glossy ibis, orange-footed scrubfowl, rose-crowned fruit dove, spangled drongo, crimson finch, great-billed heron, osprey, pied stilt, whistling kite, black kite, brolga, little egret, intermediate egret, great egret, cattle egret and eastern reef egret.

-Playing there: The Venture North five-day 4WD safari to the Cobourg Peninsula costs $2590 twin share, or $2695 for a single.
+Playing there: The Venture North five-day 4WD safari to the Cobourg Peninsula costs $3490 twin share.